 This post is about Xolo Leap, but Xolo recently also introduced a second product called Xolo Go.

-Xolo Go does not give you your own legal entity/company.
+To be clear, Xolo Go does not give you your own legal entity/company.
 It is simply an invoicing platform in which the company Xolo acts on your behalf.
 This might be nice if you are just starting out and need a quick way to invoice clients.
 But if you want to have your own location-independent business, and want to have all of the Xolo platform’s features available to you, then you should probably consider Xolo Leap.

 This turn-key service is ideal for freelancers, remote workers, independent consultants, educators, and other types of solopreneurs who sell their digital services internationally.